 Source: United Kingdom UK Parliament (video statements)

-The Petitions Committee has scheduled a debate relating to the licensing and regulation of animal rescue centres.
+The Petitions Committee has scheduled a debate relating to automatic by-elections following Member defections.

 Find petitions you agree with, and sign them: https://petition.parliament.uk/